GeoffAWaddington/CSI30Wiki/Message-Generators.md

 WidgetEnd
 ```

-### XTouchCompactEncoder
+### Encoder7Bit
-XTouchCompactEncoder exists because the encoders in the X-Touch Compact and X-Touch Mini devices can be configured as [absolute] rotary knobs that continue to send messages when turned beyond their maximum ranges.
-The encoders will continue to send 00 messages when turned counter-clockwise, and 7f messages when turned clockwise.
-This effectively allows them to function as encoders.
+Encoder7Bit exists because some encoders, like those in the X-Touch Compact and X-Touch Mini devices, can be configured as [absolute] rotary knobs that continue to send messages when turned beyond their maximum ranges.
+The encoders will continue to send 00 messages when at minimum and turned counter-clockwise, and 7f messages when at maximum and turned clockwise.
+In between, it sends standard absolute MIDI messages for the full 0-127 range.
+This effectively allows them to function as both traditional knobs and encoders.
 Use this widget type to enable that behavior.
 ```
 Widget Rotary1
-    XTouchCompactEncoder ba 01 7f
+    Encoder7Bit ba 01 7f
 WidgetEnd
 ```

-Thanks to [mschnell](https://forum.cockos.com/member.php?u=60721) for contributing a script that directly lead to the development of this message generator.
+Thanks to [mschnell](https://forum.cockos.com/member.php?u=60721) for contributing a script that directly led to the development of this message generator.

 ## Encoder Customization